Dagmar Hase: Career

 Hase specialised in the freestyle and backstroke.
 She won seven Olympic medals in her career, including a gold medal in the 400 m freestyle at the 1992 Summer Olympics.
 Her defeat of American swimmer Janet Evans in the 400 metre freestyle at the 1992 Barcelona Olympics was Evans's only loss in a 400 or 800 metre freestyle between 1986 and 1994.

-She also defeated the greatest backstroker ever, Hungary's Krisztina Egerszegi, in her strongest event the 200 metre backstroke at the 1989 European Aquatics Championships.
-This was Egerszegi's only defeat in a 200-metre backstroke from 1987 to her retirement in 1996, and her only defeat in any backstroke event from 1989 to 1994.
-Hase was a highly versatile swimmer, having won at least 1 Olympic and numerous other major event medals in each of the 200 freestyle, 400 freestyle, 800 freestyle, and 200 backstroke.
+She also defeated the highly decorated, record-breaking Olympic gold medalist Krisztina Egerszegi in the 200 metre backstroke at the 1989 European Aquatics Championships.
+Notably, Egerszegi had won gold in the event at the 1988 Summer Olympics in Seoul, and this would be her only loss in the 200 m backstroke until 1994.
+Hase received Olympic and World Championship medals across the 200 freestyle, 400 freestyle, 800 freestyle, and 200 backstroke events.

-At the World Championships in 1994 she qualified for the 200 metre freestyle as the eight best swimmer, but her teammate Franziska van Almsick swam only the ninth best qualification time.
-Therefore Hase abandoned her start place and offered it to van Almsick, who then won the gold medal in the final bettering the world record.
+At the World Championships in 1994 she qualified for the 200 metre freestyle as the eighth best swimmer, but her teammate Franziska van Almsick swam only the ninth best qualification time.
+Hase abandoned her start place and offered it to van Almsick, who then won the gold medal in the final, bettering the world record.